 - the level of revenue Antero Midstream is able to generate from its business; - the level of capital expenditures Antero Midstream makes; - the level of Antero Midstream's operating, maintenance and general and administrative expenses or related obligations; - the cost of acquisitions, if any; - Antero Midstream's debt service requirements and other liabilities; - Antero Midstream's working capital needs; - restrictions on distributions contained in Antero Midstream's debt agreements or any future debt agreements; - Antero Midstream's ability to borrow under its revolving credit facility to make distributions; and the amount, if any, of cash reserves established by each of Antero Midstream's general partner and our general partner, in their sole discretion, for the proper conduct of Antero Midstream's and our business.
 While neither our general partner nor Antero Midstream's general partner has established such reserves historically, we expect to retain a portion of the cash distributions we receive from IDR LLC commencing with the quarter ending March 31, 2017 in order to pay to our shareholders in future periods distributions corresponding to the make-whole distributions IDR LLC will be required to pay to holders of its newly-vested Series B Units.
-For more information, please read "Our Cash Distribution Policy and Restrictions on Distributions-Restrictions and Limitations on Our Cash Distribution Policy."
-Other than cash retained with respect to such distributions, neither our general partner nor Antero Midstream's general partner currently anticipates any other cash reserves.
+For more information, please read "Our Cash Distribution Policy and Restrictions on Distributions, neither our general partner nor Antero Midstream's general partner currently anticipates any other cash reserves.